juanramirezcastaneda-zz/NaturaShop/README.md

 Change the source value to the sql server instance on your local machine.
 Run npm install in ClientApp folder within Web project.
+Run dotnet build in the root to compile the solution.

 ## Build With